qirtaiba/speakup-email-petitions/readme.txt

 == Upgrade Notice ==

-= 2.4.1 =
+= 2.4.2 =
-* Added Return URL option for setting the page that users are redirected to from the email confirmation screen
-* Added Russian Localization
-* Minor CSS imporvements
+* Security update: all users are advised to update

 [More information](http://speakup.designkode.com/2012/10/speakup-2-3/)